Bella Hadid Flashes Rock-Hard Abs In Itsy Bitsy Crop Top

 Bella Hadid’s power career is largely built on her power body.
-The 22-year-old supermodel is currently in Florence, Italy – given that the paparazzi were awaiting her at the city’s airport, it looks like sensation doesn’t have a choice when it comes to being photographed.
+The 22-year-old supermodel is currently in Florence, Italy.
+Given that the paparazzi were awaiting her at the city’s airport, it looks like the sensation doesn’t have a choice when it comes to being photographed.

-As The Daily Mail reports on June 13, the younger sister to Gigi Hadid was snapped exiting the airport on Wednesday.
+As the Daily Mail reports on June 13, the younger sister to Gigi Hadid was snapped exiting the airport on Wednesday.
 Photos showed the model flaunting her rock-hard abs in a tiny black crop top.
 The skimpy number was covered by a white sweater tied over Bella’s shoulders, but her super-taut stomach wasn’t blocked from view.
 Bella matched her dark upper with low-slung sweatpants and trendy Nike sneakers.
 The athleisurewear look did, however, receive a major designer injection.
 Bella was carrying a Dior-monogrammed tote.
 Given that Bella is the face of Dior Beauty, traveling with the brand’s luggage seemed fitting.

 Bella seemed to keep her head down as she made her way through the airport.
 Her long legs and ripped physique didn’t go unnoticed, though.
 The model seemed out for a low-key arrival, though.
-Her blonde hair was loosely falling across her shoulders and she didn’t appear to be wearing any makeup.
+Her hair was loosely falling across her shoulders and she didn’t appear to be wearing any makeup.
 With or without the warpaint though, this girl turns heads.

 #MYTRUTH #MYCALVINS @calvinklein pic.twitter.com/ZilONeg6q7